internalfx/quickshot/README.md

 #####Verbose

-Quickshot is written in coffeescript (sort of) and runs on node.js and io.js.
+Quickshot is written in Iced CoffeeScript and runs on node.js and io.js.

 If you have neither of those installed visit https://nodejs.org/download/